openequella/openequella.github.io/guides/BrightspaceIntegrationGuide.md

 Click X next to a resource to remove that resource from the list.
 2. Select Remove from the Choose an action to perform: drop-down list then click Execute.
 A confirmation dialog displays.
 3. Click OK.
 An information dialog displays, confirming the action was successful.
 In the case of an unsuccessful action, an error message displays with an explanation of the failed action.

 #### Move
 The Move action moves the selected resources from their current locations within the associated LMS to the one selected on the Move dialog.

 To move selected resources
 1. With the required resources selected, click Perform an action to display the Bulk actions page.
 Click X next to a resource to remove that resource from the list.
 2. Select Move from the drop-down list, then click Next.
 The Bulk actions—Select the locations to add to dialog displays.
 3. Click to expand courses and select the required location to move the selected resources to.
 Select Show inactive courses to display Brightspace courses marked as ‘inactive’.
 4. Click Execute.
 A confirmation dialog displays.
 5. Click OK.
-In the case of an unsuccessful action, an error message displays with an explanation of the failed action.5.
-5.
+In the case of an unsuccessful action, an error message displays with an explanation of the failed action.